 On Site: Daily Beer & 'Buch happy hour with complimentary kombucha and craft beers by local Ferment Brewery.
 A lobby retail shop with handmade jewelry, gifts and home goods from local purveyors.
 Complimentary Shinola bikes to tour the downtown area and a 24/7 fitness center with Peloton stationary bikes.
 Guests can also take advantage of guided runs through the downtown area or nearby woodland trails in Forest Park with Wy'East Wolf Pack running club.

-Food + Drink: Rosa Rosa — James Beard Award winning chef Vitaly Paley's fifth Portland restaurant serves an eclectic breakfast and all-day menu with dishes inspired by his European summer vacations with wife and restaurant partner, Kimberly.
-Influenced by the culinary traditions born out of the Ottoman and Roman Empire, Paley infuses seasonal ingredients from both the mountains and the sea for his house-made pastas, chickpea crepes, and a signature braised-lamb meatball with sour cherries, sumac, and shallots, plucked from the menu at Çiya Sofrası in Istanbul, where he spent hours with the restaurant's chef-owner to get the dish just right.
+Food + Drink: Rosa Rosa, James Beard Award-winning chef Vitaly Paley's fifth Portland restaurant, serves an eclectic breakfast and all-day menu with dishes inspired by his European summer vacations with his wife and restaurant partner, Kimberly.
+Influenced by the culinary traditions born out of the Ottoman and Roman empires, Paley infuses seasonal ingredients from the mountains and the sea for his house-made pastas, chickpea crepes, and a signature braised-lamb meatball with sour cherries, sumac, and shallots, plucked from the menu at Çiya Sofrası in Istanbul, where he spent hours with the restaurant's chef-owner to get the dish just right.
 The beautiful light-filled dining room overlooks the bustling corner of Park Avenue and Adler Street with cozy circular banquette booths and a prominent marble-top bar.
-A second dining space, The Back Room hosts nightly dinners with Italian classics and can be reserved for private events.
+A second dining space, The Back Room, hosts nightly dinners with Italian classics and can be reserved for private events.